-Input received through the engagement and environmental assessment processes assisted in determining a final preferred route that is currently under regulatory review.
+Input received through the engagement and environmental assessment processes assisted in determining the final preferred route.

 We used a process based on the EPRI-GTC Overhead Electric Transmission Line Siting Methodology to assist us in determining the final preferred route.

 The Environmental Impact Statement (EIS) was submitted to Manitoba Conservation and Climate (formerly Manitoba Sustainable Development) for review.
 Read more about regulatory requirements.